paritoshshirodkar/Movie-Recommendation-System-Using-Restricted-Boltzmann-Machine/README.md

 Enter the user id and the number of movie recommendations you want to display for that user.

-For the sake of simplicity enter the user id and number of movie recommendation as any number in the range of 1 to 100.
+For the sake of simplicity enter the user id and number of movie recommendation as any integer number in the range of 1 to 100.